Skopje: Environment

-Skopje experiences many environmental issues which are often overshadowed by the economic poverty of the country.
-However, alignment of North Macedonian law on European law has brought progress in some fields, such as water and waste treatment, and industrial emissions.
-Skopje remains one of the most polluted cities in the world, topping the ranks in December 2017.

-Steel processing, which a crucial activity for the local economy, is responsible for soil pollution with heavy metals such as lead, zinc and cadmium, and air pollution with nitrogen oxide and carbon monoxide.
+Steel processing—a crucial activity for the local economy—is responsible for soil pollution with heavy metals such as lead, zinc and cadmium, and air pollution with nitrogen oxide and carbon monoxide.
 Vehicle traffic and district heating plants are also responsible for air pollution.
-The highest pollution levels usually occur in autumn and winter.

-Water treatment plants are being built, but much polluted water is still discharged untreated into the Vardar.
+Water treatment plants are being built, but much of the polluted water is still being discharged untreated into the Vardar.
 Waste is disposed of in the open-air municipal landfill site, 15 km north of the city.
 Every day, it receives 1,500 m3 of domestic waste and 400 m3 of industrial waste.
 Health levels are better in Skopje than in the rest of North Macedonia, and no link has been found between the low environmental quality and the health of the residents.

 Urbanism

 Urban morphology

-The urban morphology of Skopje was deeply impacted by the 26 July 1963 earthquake, which destroyed 80% of the city, and by the reconstruction that followed.
+The urban morphology of Skopje was deeply impacted by the 1963 earthquake, which destroyed 80% of the city, and by its subsequent reconstruction.
 For instance, neighbourhoods were rebuilt in such a way that the demographic density remains low to limit the impact of potential future earthquakes.

 Reconstruction following the 1963 earthquake was mainly conducted by the Polish architect Adolf Ciborowski, who had already planned the reconstruction of Warsaw after World War II.
-Ciborowski divided the city in blocks dedicated to specific activities.
-The banks of the Vardar river became natural areas and parks, areas between the main boulevards were built with highrise housing and shopping centres, and the suburbs were left to individual housing and industry.
+Ciborowski divided the city into blocks dedicated to specific activities.
+The banks of the Vardar river became natural areas and parks, areas between the main boulevards were built with high-rise housing and shopping centres, and the suburbs were left to individual housing and industry.
 Reconstruction had to be quick to relocate families and to relaunch the local economy.
-To stimulate economic development, the number of thoroughfares was increased and future urban extension was anticipated.
+To stimulate economic development, the number of thoroughfares was increased, and future urban extension was anticipated.